 The answer is, currently there is no official way to get full programmatic access to the Whatsapp ecosystem.
 There are some libraries available which use an unofficial API to send and receive messages, but this is only limited to a single number.
 All those libraries are basically hacks which try to act like a standard WhatsApp client which you see on Android or iOS in combination with WhatsApp Web.
 This is a cool way to run some tests, but for a real chatbot or a sophisticated support system, especially in an enterprise context, it’s not the right choice.
+Moreover, it seems like WhatsApp doesn’t tolerate these libraries and regularly forces the developers to discontinue their projects.
 Nevertheless, there is one official offering by WhatsApp: the Click to Chat API.

 The Click to Chat API

 WhatsApp offers a very simple “Click to Chat” API which is basically only a link containing a target number and a prefilled text.
 Once a user clicks on this link, the WhatsApp client (Android, iOS, Web, etc) opens with a new message to the prefilled number with the prefilled text.
 This is a cool way to add a fast contact option for example if you want to sell your car.
 The link needs to contain the phone number in international format and the URL-encoded text.
 So if you want to send “I’m interested in your car for sale” to +1(555)1234567 the link must be:

 Will there be an official WhatsApp API in future?

 Yes, we think so.
 Facebook already opened the Messenger platform via an API a while ago and since WhatsApp got acquired by Facebook there is hope.
 Once there are updates, you will read it here and in case we see an official WhatsApp API, it will definitely become part of the CloudRail Unified Messaging API.